AKloc/BookNotes/Professional/A Philosophy of Software Design.md

 	- Be PRECISE
 	- Be CONSISTENT
 	- If it's hard to name the variable, then re-think your design, because it probably isn't clean / obvious.
 - Modifying existing code?
-Continue to develop strate
+Continue to develop strategically.
+Don't just make the system work (tactically).
+Refactor if it makes sense.

 - Much more important for code to be READABLE than easily writable.
 -